 The annual fee on the SPG credit card is $95 per year (waived in year 1).

 This is a bit more expensive than it used to be ($65), but the added benefits of no foreign transaction fees, free premium internet, and American Express Boingo access can more than make up for the extra $30.

 You earn 6 points per dollar of eligible purchases spent on the card at Marriott hotels, and 2 points per dollar for all other purchases.

 Card Conclusions and Final Thoughts

-With the ability to earn 1-2x points and a high point valuation, using the card is bound to give you some benefits no matter your travel goals.
+With the ability to earn 2x-6x points per dollar, using the card is bound to give you some benefits no matter your travel goals.